Journal of Experimental Biology Symposium 2027

 Mechanisms and Adaptive Significance of Cross-Tolerance

-Date: 14-19 March 2027
+Date: 15-19 March 2027

 Location: Hotel Eiger, Mürren, Switzerland

 Protective responses play a pivotal role in organismal function, performance and persistence, especially in complex, multi-stressor environments.
 Traditionally, multiple-stressor studies have focused on the deleterious effects of concurrent stressors, i.e. synergistic interactions, where the sum of the impacts of the individual stressors are greater when combined.
 However, encountering one stressor can sometimes confer heightened tolerance to a second stressor – a phenomenon known as ‘cross-protection’ or ‘cross-tolerance’ – i.e. an antagonistic interaction, where the impact of the combined stressors is less.
 This phenomenon has been documented across diverse taxa and habitats, spanning bacteria, fungi, plants and animals.
-In this symposium, we will explore the mechanistic basis of cross-tolerance and discuss its adaptive significance.
+In this symposium, we will explore the mechanistic basis of cross-tolerance in animals and discuss its adaptive significance.
 Cross-tolerance allows species that are exposed to environmental challenges in complex environments to reproduce and survive, and this may confer some advantage in responding to future climate change.
 By quantifying the longevity of cross-protection responses and understanding associated costs, we can make robust predictions about species’ resilience in complex environments.

 This symposium aims to explore the interplay between multiple stressors (abiotic and biotic), and the underlying mechanisms of cross-tolerance across diverse species and across a range of physiological and molecular processes.